|

 They have a robust breakfast buffet, and a selection of free snacks and non-alcoholic drinks for guests that are available 24 hours a day (including sparkling water!).

-Le Mattissia: Stylish Apartments in a Good Location for Longer Stays
+Le Matissia: Stylish Apartments for Longer Stays

 Sometimes, hotels don’t really make sense, whether it’s because you have a big enough group where you’d need multiple rooms, or it’s a longer trip and you’d prefer a little more space (living out of a hotel room can be a little exhausting after a few nights).